Packing tips & all the essentials you have to pack for Scotland to enjoy the Highlands, Isle of Skye, Edinburgh & beyond.

 - Good camera & extra SD cards

-- E-reader (I used to read only paperback.
+- An e-reader (I used to read only paperback.
 Loved the smell and so on, but these days I always got my Kindle Paperwhite along.
 Need a new book, just download it – also saves luggage space)

 - A flashlight (only for winter months)